ioanmeri/js-concepts/05-Array Methods.md

 console.log(filteredItems) // (4) [{...}, {...}, {...}, {...}]
 ```

-The great thing about filter and all the other methods for arrays, is that they actually don't change the underline object that you are filtering.
+The great thing about filter and all the other methods for arrays is that **they actually don't change the underline object** that you are filtering.

 ## map